The Complete Color Analysis Guide - Discover Your Perfect Palette

 • You enjoy research and experimentation

-• You have time to test thoroughly
+• You have time to test

 • You're confident in your self-assessment